 The Ninja Turtles’ appearance in the 1989 Wish Book is especially important to me, since that was the Christmas I got my very first TMNT figures.

 I spent the rest of the fifth grade positively obsessed with them.
-My birthday came a few months later, and every last one of my presents was from Playmates’ collection.
+My birthday came a few months later, and every last one of my presents was from the Playmates’ collection.
 The Ninja Turtles were all I cared about.

 One of those birthday presents was the Pizza Thrower, featured in the above scan.
 It never achieved the fame of the Turtle Van or Turtle Blimp, but holy hell, that was an AMAZING vehicle.

-More importantly, the pizza missiles were almost perfectly scaled to work as legitimate pizzas for your Ninja Turtle action figures.
+More importantly, the pizza missiles were perfectly scaled to work as legitimate pizzas for your Ninja Turtle action figures.
 I can’t exaggerate how important that was!
 While Playmates made sure that the Turtles came with the right weapons, they forgot that our heroes spent as much time holding pizza as they did swords and nunchucks.
 It was just as much fun to make four-inch Ninja Turtles eat dinner as it was to make them punch bad guys.

 #4: Nintendo Clothes!